Nice to meet you.

 20. Add Schema Markup (to enhance your SERP appearance)

-Schema markup, or structured data, is code you can add to your content that will help search engines show more information about the page.
+Schema markup, or structured data, is code you can add to your content to help search engines show more information about the page.

 Here is an example of an electronics store that doesn’t have structured data to improve how it looks in search results: